Peggypei98/Interactive-Lab-Hub/Lab 5/README.md

 * Fill out the ``Contextual Interaction Design Tool`` sheet.[Found here.](ThinkingThroughContextandInteraction.png)

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+We would like to use OpenCV to count the number of people in a room or a selected space.

+Our prototype sketch:

 ### Part C
 ### Test the interaction prototype